 With a good business plan to guide you, you definitely cannot lose focus.
 While you may start small, a business plan will ensure that you develop steadily and grow into a bigger brand without forgetting your initial purpose of creating your blog.

 A blog that wants to thrive and grow must develop a short and long-term strategy for such goals.
 And a reliable yardstick for this is an excellent business plan.
 The mistake most bloggers make is to plan only for the short term, and this ends up limiting their profits.
 With proper long-term planning, a blog is well-positioned to amass huge profits in the near future.

 Investors or sponsors are usually impressed by a business that is well prepared, both for the present and for the future.
-And the best evidence of adequate preparation you can offer an investor as a smart blogger is a solid business plan and clear financial records of your blog.
+The best evidence of adequate preparation you can offer an investor as a smart blogger is a solid business plan and clear financial records of your blog.